GitPS/Project2/README.md

 `shell$ ./bounded-buffer 2 2 1 4`  This test is an example of correct input and normal execution of the program.

+`shell$ ./bounded-buffer 1 400 400 5`  This test demonstrates handling of a large number of producer and consumer threads  during the exeuction of the program.

 __Examples__

 This example runs the program with `./bounded-buffer 2 4 6` to show how the program will execute using the default buffer size.